Great Barrier Reef

 Bus from Airlie Beach to Townsville

-We could have flown from Prosperine to Townsville, but I was a bit nervous about travelling on a small plane at the time.
-We took a Greyhound bus instead, which also meant we didn’t have to tangle with two additional airport trips as well.
+We could have flown from Prosperine to Townsville, but at the time I was a bit nervous about flying on a very small plane – these days, I’d just take the flight!
+We took a Greyhound bus instead.
 It was my first time travelling with Greyhound and I was really impressed.
 Comfortable leather seats that recline, great air conditioning, a bathroom onboard, free WiFi and a USB charger for every seat.
-Travelling with Greyhound was much cheaper and less hassle than flying.

 We took an early Greyhound Bus from Airlie Beach to Townsville.
 The trip took five hours including a lunch break at a service station in the middle of nowhere.
 There was basic food for purchase but I’m glad I brought my own lunch.